hardiksom/ToDoAppplication/README.md

 # ToDoAppplication
-A clean, minimal todo app to manage your tasks — add, complete, and delete with ease.
+A simple, clean, and responsive Todo List application built using React.
+This app allows users to add tasks, prevent duplicate entries, and delete tasks with a smooth and minimal UI.